 • Children are encouraged to extend their vocabulary and fluency by talking, listening and responding to stories, songs and rhymes in both small and large groups.

-• Children are supported individually in developing confidence, autonomy and self-respect within a nurturing environment.
+• Children are supported individually in developing confidence, autonomy and self respect within a nurturing environment.

-• Children are encouraged to work and concentrate independently and also to take part in the life of the group, sharing and co-operating with other children and adults.
+• Children are encouraged to work and concentrate inependently and also to take part in the life of the group, sharing and co-operating with other children and adults.
 Through activity, conversation and practical example they learn acceptable ways to express their feelings and to have respect for the feelings of others.

 • All children are given the opportunity to take responsibility for themselves and also for the group, its members and property.